greenwoodms06/roster-rotation/docs/DETAILS.md

 All data lives on your device.
 Use the **⋮** menu in the header:

 ### Backup & Restore
 - **Back Up** -- saves a complete snapshot of all teams, seasons, rosters, games, plays, and standalone field plays.
-Choose "Save to File" (cloud backup coming soon).
 - **Restore** -- loads a backup file.
 Shows a preview of what's in the backup (teams, seasons, date).
 If you have existing data, a safety backup is auto-downloaded before replacing everything.
 Settings (theme, defaults) are preserved.

 ### Sharing Teams
-- **Share Team** -- pick any team from the list and download it as a JSON file to send to an assistant coach or parent
+- **Share Team** -- pick any team from the list and export it as a file to send to an assistant coach or parent
 - **Import Team** -- loads a shared team file.
 If the team already exists on your device, you're prompted to replace it.
 If it's new, it's added.
 Other teams are not affected

 ## Settings